Robruppjr/GameWiki/README.md

 GameEntity ...

-CharacterEntity ...
+CharacterEntity contains an Id, name, character description, and game character is in.

-Developer, Game, and Character all have the methods to create, read(all or by id), update, and delete.
+Developer, Game, and Character all have the methods to create, read, update, and delete.
 In addition to these, developer can be gotten alphabetically.
 ...